spacepy/spacepy/Doc/source/install.rst

 circular import)`` means the IRBEM library did not compile at all.
 This is most likely a compiler issue: either there is no Fortran compiler, or, when using conda on :doc:`Mac <install_mac>`, the correct SDK version has not been installed.
+This may also result from :ref:`pip caching <install_pip_failures>`.

 The error ``RuntimeError: module compiled against API version 0x10 but this version of numpy is 0xe`` followed by ``ImportError: